stojg/recommend/README.md

 	  )
 	)

-This means that _Blair_ might like `Norah Jones`.
-The Strokes on the other hand will fit her taste.
+This means that _Blair_ might like `Norah Jones` and not like `The Strokes`.

 The `Recommender` works by finding someone in the `$artistRatings` that have rated artist similar to to _Blair_.
 In this case it turns out to be _Abe_, so it then tries to find artists that _Abe_ have rated but not _Blair_ and return them as a list of recommendations.

-How the 'nearest' neighbour is found depends on which strategy that is chosen and how big and dense the dataset is.
+How the 'nearest neighbour' is found depends on which strategy that is chosen and how big and dense the dataset is.

-## Dataset
+## The Dataset

 The general rule is that the bigger the dataset is, the better.
 It have to be formatted as an array in the following
 format: